 Ensuring that the assessment content is accessible is critical for all students that need to use text to speech software/screen reader.
 We recommend that students use either of the following depending on the format of the exam

 - Immersive Reader - built into Microsoft (What is Immersive Reader)

 - Claroread - students are provided with a home license by the DSS (Claro Software)

 Additional resources for creating accessible assessments:

-The public health measures required to help keep us safe during the current pandemic means that students have been taking examinations on-line.
-The use of our virtual learning environment, Canvas, for both learning and for taking examinations is by now familiar.
-Using this platform for taking examinations has been successful and will continue.
+The public health measures required to help keep us safe during the current pandemic means that students have been taking examinations online.
+The use of our virtual learning environment, Canvas, for both learning and for taking examinations is, by now, familiar.
+Using this platform for taking examinations ahs been successful and will continue.